dkarageo/image_tagger/README.md

 _FastAPI_ python framework.
 It utilizes _Tensorflow_ for executing deep learning models.

+**Currently, there is a running instance of the API on _Google Cloud_ using the docker container.
+It can be accessed through:** https://imagetagger-xuoak2q65a-lm.a.run.app/ (separate domain name too expensive :stuck_out_tongue:)

 ## Quick Start
 Image Tagger is available at PyPI and can be installed as following: